Monotone Equilibrium in Matching Markets with Signaling: Concluding remarks

 \section{Concluding remarks}

-This paper studies a monotone signaling equilibrium in the stronger set order, i.e., equilibrium outcomes and beliefs are all monotone in the stronger set order.
-We show that the monotone-supermodular condition for the sender's utility is actually sufficient for a pure-strategy PBE to be stronger monotone in standard games with one sender and one receiver.
-Then, we formulate a noble notion of competitive signaling equilibrium (CSE), based on the notion of stable matching at the matching stage.
-We then show that a stronger monotone CSE is unique and well-behaved and hence characterized by the two threshold sender types.
+This paper studies a monotone CSE in the stronger set order, i.e., equilibrium outcomes and beliefs are all monotone in the stronger set order.
+We show that if the sender utility is monotone-supermodular and the receiver's utility is weakly monotone-supermodular, a CSE is stronger monotone if and only if it passes Criterion D1 (Cho and Kreps (1987), Banks and Sobel (1987)).
+We fully characterize a unique stronger monotone CSE and establishes its existence with quasilinear utility functions.
+A stronger monotone CSE is well-behaved and hence characterized by the two threshold sender types.
 Furthermore, a separating part of a stronger monotone CSE is differentiable even if a stronger monotone separating CSE does not exist.

 Because the characterization of a stronger monotone CSE is provided given any interval of feasible reactions, it opens a way to study the planner's mechanism design problem to regulate receivers' reaction choices in two-sided matching markets with a continuum of senders and receivers.
-Another paper of ours (Han, Sam, and Shin (2023)) studies such a mechanism design problem for the planner who announces a mechanism that specifies a receiver's reaction as a function of his message.
+A companion paper of ours (Han, Sam, and Shin (2023)) studies such a mechanism design problem for the planner who announces a mechanism that specifies a receiver's reaction as a function of his message.
 In that paper, we establish the Interval Delegation Principle that ensures no loss of generality to delegate a receiver's reaction choice from an interval of reactions.
 Therefore, the planner's mechanism design problem comes down to choosing an interval of reactions.
 This makes it possible for us to use our results in Section \ref{Sec_Eq_w_lower_bound} for the planner's optimal delegation problem.

 {\Alph{section}} {A\arabic{equation}}